Luck (and statistics)

 So if 500 people have sex without a condom, one person might become positive.
 But if 500,000 people do the same thing, then 1000 people might become HIV positive.

 Luck, or chance, or unmeasurable factors are related to time and the number of exposures.

 Statistically, most people will be lucky once, but the chance of being lucky 10, or 100 or 500 times gets increasingly slim.

-For some who takes 50 risks, the previous example with odds of 0.2% increases the risk to 9.5%.
+For someone who takes 50 risks, the previous example with odds of 0.2% increases to 9.5%.

 This figure comes from mutiplying the risk of not becoming positive 50 times (0.98 x 0.98 x 0.98 etc (50 times) = 90.47) and subtracting the result from 100% (i.e. 90.47 = 9.53%).